FAB (song)

-"FAB is a song by American R&B singer-songwriter JoJo featuring American rapper Remy Ma from her third studio album Mad Love (2016).
+"FAB" is a song by American R&B singer-songwriter JoJo featuring American rapper Remy Ma from her third studio album Mad Love (2016).
 FAB is an acronym for Fake Ass Bitches.
 It was written by Joanna Levesque, Jussi Karvinen, Hayley Warner, Jason Dean, Joseph Kirkland and Reminisce Smith, while production was helmed by Jussifer.
-The song was released as the second single from the album on September 22, 2016.
+Originally released as a promotional single on September 22, 2016, the song was released as the second single from the album on November 29, 2016.
 Musically, "FAB" is a mid-tempo pop song with R&B influences.
 Lyrically, the song is an anthem that rallies against all "fake ass bitches", but also celebrates the "real ones".

 The song received generally positive reviews from contemporary music critics, with many praising its direct content matter.
 The song performed moderately following its release and only charted in US Billboard Digital Pop Song's chart, peaking at number 28.
 The song's accompanying music video was directed by Wes Temhone and shot in New York.
 It premiered on JoJo's official YouTube channel on November 29, 2016.
 JoJo performed "FAB" for the first time on MTV's Wonderland on September 30, 2016.
 A digital remixes EP containing 5 official remixes of the song was released on March 3, 2017.